sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

 julia> Pkg.add("InMemoryDatasets")
 ```

-Throughout the rest of the tutorial we will assume that you have installed the "In Memory Datasets" package and
+Throughout the rest of the tutorial we will assume that you have installed the "In-Memory Datasets" package and
 have already typed `using InMemoryDatasets` which loads the package:

 ```jldoctest